TzuChieh/Photon-v2-ThirdParty/README.md

 For already cloned repository, run the following command **in the repository's root directory**:

 > git submodule update --init --recursive

+### Building a Different Branch

+As submodules are, in fact, separate git repositories (and this repository simply links to them), directly checkout to other branch will not work as expected (using git version = `2.31.1` at the time of speaking), even with the use of `git checkout --recurse-submodules <branch-name>`.
+A preferable approach is similar to how the submodules are updated:

+1. Clone normally with `git clone https://github.com/TzuChieh/Photon-v2-ThirdParty.git`
+2. Checkout normally with `git checkout <branch-name>`
+3. Populate the submodules with `git submodule update --init --recursive`

+Now the libraries can be built as usual on the chosen branch.

 ### Current Build Settings